 Transparency is a crucial aspect of HRM as it is key to cultivating a healthy workplace relationship between employers and employees.
 All too often, employees are kept on a strictly “need-to-know” basis as a means of exercising control over their behavior.

 Consequently, the lack of communication and trust between both parties leads to stress and frustration which can be damaging to the organization.
 From a 2017 survey conducted by Robert Half, 78 percent of CFOs anticipated an increase in staff stress levels over the next 3 years.

-  Long working hours, an uncertain economy and stiff competition all mean that employees in Singapore are often highly-stressed.
-From an organizational point of view this is certainly unacceptable as it will likely lead to increased rates of employee burnout on the long-run.
+Long working hours, an uncertain economy, and stiff competition all mean that employees in Singapore are often highly stressed.
+From an organizational point of view, this is certainly unacceptable as it will likely lead to increased rates of employee burnout in the long run.

 Business leaders need to adopt a policy of transparency that encourages the sharing of information to encourage employees to speak up at all times.
 While difficult at first, fostering a sense of trust between both employer and employee is essential for the successful implementation of HRM.